DavidPalaciosM/Cell2Fire/docsrc/source/rstfiles/HarvestedCells.rst

 Illustrations 3:
 ----------------
-For our 3rd illustration we save our harvestedCells.csv file with multiple harvested cell (1,42,83,124..,16000).
+For our 3rd illustration we save our myharvestedCells.csv file with multiple harvested cell (1,42,83,124..,16000).
 We have harvested the forest diagonally to see how the fire propogates.
 We have take the year number and cell number as 1,1,42,83,124..,1600.
 Once we save the harvestedCells.csv file with the following inputs we can parse them using our program.
 The command for our program with their respective inputs is as shown below.

 Input Command:

 .. code-block:: html
    :linenos:

-    python main.py --input-instance-folder ../data/Harvest40x40/ --output-folder ../Harvest40x40 --ignitions --sim-years 1 --nsims 5 --grids --finalGrid --weather rows --nweathers 1 --Fire-Period-Length 1.0 --output-messages --ROS-CV 0.8 --seed 123 --stats --allPlots --IgnitionRad 1 --grids --combine --heuristic 1 --GASelection --HarvestedCells ../data/Harvest40x40/harvestedCells.csv
+    python main.py --input-instance-folder ../data/Harvest40x40/ --output-folder ../Harvest40x40 --ignitions --sim-years 1 --nsims 1 --grids --finalGrid --weather rows --nweathers 1 --Fire-Period-Length 1.0 --output-messages --ROS-CV 0.8 --seed 123 --stats --allPlots --IgnitionRad 1 --grids --combine --heuristic 1 --GASelection --HarvestedCells ../data/Harvest40x40/myharvestedCells.csv

 Output: